 High Value, Low Budget - Part I

-Hunters are like most hobbyists, we go thru stages.
-When we first start hunting we are pretty much vultures, we don’t have much gear and all the gear we do have, we have pilfered from someone else.
+Hunters are like most hobbyists; we go through stages.
+When we first start hunting, we are pretty much vultures, we don’t have much gear and all the gear we do have, we have pilfered from someone else.
 Then if you decided that hunting is a hobby you want to get serious about you started buying things, all kinds of things, things that promise to make you more stealthy, more accurate, faster, strong, bigger and better looking.
 The last stage is what I call the “Come to Jesus Stage”, this is when you look in the mirror and realize that instead of becoming the ultimate predator, you have become more like a ultimate one-man band, complete with snare drum and tambourine.
 At that point you have two choices, break the mirror or turn into Ben Lilly.
 For those of you that are not familiar with the Ben Lilly, he and his dogs wandered the desert south-west looking for bears and lions; he carried little more than a jug of water, some crusty bread and is rumored to have slept in the trees like turkeys.

 While I haven’t gone “Ben Lilly” yet, I have been thru all the stages at least four times; it isn’t something that I am proud of it but is what it is.
 Each time I go thru the stages I find a few items that I consider “Low- Budget, High Value”, these are items that make it in my pack on in my camp regardless of the stage I’m in.
 The goal of this article is to define what some of those items are, and hopefully get some feedback from the Western Hunter Community on things that they consider essential.